whatmakeart/whatmakeart.github.io/content/courses/installation-light-and-sound/2023-fall/00-getting-started/00-02-installation-light-and-sound-syllabus.md

 ### Specific to Fall 2023 Iteration

 Using the gallery as an experimental installation site, this course’s capstone project will culminate in a thematic exhibition project organized with support from the Reinberger Gallery team at the Cleveland Institute of Art.
 [Hepp Maccoy](https://heppmaccoy.com/) of AudioPixel will collaborate with the students in the course to make an immersive light installation.
-Visiting artists specializing in sound, will assist with the sound components of the installation.
+Visiting artists specializing in sound, [Raul Romero](https://raulromero.com/) and [Bob Drake](https://www.fluxmonkey.com/) will assist with the sound components of the installation.

 ## Description from Course Catalog